ana117/korean-dictionary/README.md

 - The API key is limited to 50.000 requests per day
 - English to Korean functionality uses HTML web scraper.
 The result may not be accurate and may break
 - Proxy server for the demo page is hosted on PythonAnywhere and may be unavailable at times
+- Proxy server for the demo page goes to sleep after inactivity.
+If an error occurred, try again after a few seconds

 ## License
 [MIT](LICENSE)